kukshaus/transcribe/STRIPE_SETUP.md

 1. Start your application: `npm run dev`
 2. Sign in to your application
 3. Navigate to `/payment/buy-tokens`
-4. Try purchasing tokens with Stripe's test card: `                        `
+4. Try purchasing Bison Bucks with Stripe's test card: `                        `
-5. Check that tokens are added to your account after payment
+5. Check that Bison Bucks are added to your account after payment

 ## Step 6: Production Checklist